 The memory DIMMs on the SHB connect directly to the CPU and at least one memory module must be installed on the board.
-The BXTS7059 SHB versions feature one processor; however, memory slots BK10, BK11 and BK12 are installed on the SHB but are not active in this single-processor board version.
+The JXTS6966 SHB versions feature one processor; however, memory sockets BK10, BK11 and BK12 are installed on the SHB but are not active in this single-processor board version.

-SAS / SATA RAID OPERATION
+SATA RAID OPERATION

-The SHB's Intel® C604 Platform Controller Hub (PCH) features Intel® Rapid Storage Technology, which enables SHB support for RAID 0, 1 and 10 implementations.
-To configure the SAS / SATA ports as RAID drives, you must install the Intel® RST enterprise driver software.
-This link takes you to version 3.2 that was tested and validated on the SHB.
-A later version 3.5 is also available for download, but this version has not been tested on the board.
-Links to both driver versions are located on Trenton's website by accessing the Downloads tab of either the BXT7059 or the BXTS7059 product detail web pages or the RAID Drivers section of the Technical Support page.
+The Intel® 3420 Platform Controller Hub (PCH) used on the SHB features Intel® Rapid Storage Technology (Intel® RST), which allows the PCH's SATA controller to be configured as a RAID controller supporting RAID 0, 1, 5 and 10 implementations.
+To configure the SATA ports as RAID drives or to use advanced features of the PCH, you must install the Intel® RST driver software.
+A link to the software is also located on Trenton's website by accessing the Downloads tab of the JXT6966 product detail page or the RAID Drivers section of the Technical Support page.